msheldon83/netflix-challenge/README.md

   - While it would be fairly easy to scale out the service layer should more traffic need to be handled, sessions would need to be pinned to a single server to get the full benefit of having a single connection.
   - Reconnecting from the client to the server or from the server to the supplied firehose service should utilize some kind of backoff timer following a circuit breaker pattern.
   - I did not have the time to use the data at the /languages endpoint to either provide a dropdown or validate values being tested against language.
+  - Possible interesting features that I didn't have time to implement
+    - Username lookup API for autocompletion of user equals conditions
+    - Popular searches API based on queries that have been submitted by more than one client